TERMS OF WEBSITE USE

 ii) Our Acceptable Use Policy (listed further down in this document), which sets out the permitted uses and prohibited uses of our site.
 When using our site, you must comply with this Acceptable Use Policy.

-iv) If you purchase goods from our site, our Terms and Conditions of Supply will apply to the sales.
+iv) If you purchase goods from us, our Terms and Conditions of Trading also apply.

 INFORMATION ABOUT US